Run a Free Idaho Warrant Search (Look Up Any Resident)

 Local arrest and search warrants are executed by the city police and county sheriff’s departments.
 To find out if you have a warrant in a county/city, visit the local law enforcement agencies’ website.

-Ada County: The Ada County Sheriff’s Office provides a Public Warrants Lookup Tool without charging any fees.8 It allows users to look for most warrants issued by the county’s district court.
+Ada County: All are welcome to view warrant information in Ada County, Idaho.
+The Ada County Sheriff’s Office provides a Public Warrants Lookup Tool without charging any fees.8 It allows users to look for most warrants issued by the county’s district court.
 By entering a name charged with a traffic or criminal offense in Ada County, ID.

 A screenshot from the Ada County Sheriff's Office shows a list of individuals with their ages and legal information, including issue dates, case severity, and bond amounts; images of the individuals are also provided where available.